 Introduction to Multi-user Isolation

-Administrator: An administrator is someone who creates and maintains the Kubeflow cluster.
-This person has the permission to grant access permissions to others.
+Administrator: An Administrator is someone who creates and maintains the Kubeflow cluster.
+This person configures permissions (i.e. view, edit) for other users.